 NOTE: Plan options will vary depending on your situation (see below).

 Medicare is a health insurance program for people:

-TRICARE beneficiaries who have Medicare Part A, must have Medicare Part B to remain TRICARE-eligible.
-The only exceptions are if:
+If you have Medicare Part A, you must also have Medicare Part B to remain eligible for TRICARE, including prescription drug coverage.

 TRICARE For Life

 When you have Medicare Parts A and B, you can use TRICARE For Life.

 - TRICARE is the second payer, so your out-of-pocket expenses are less.

 - TRICARE benefits include covering Medicare's coinsurance and deductible for services covered by Medicare and TRICARE.